-This article outlines factors to consider for juniors transitioning from lighter weight kids clubs to adult clubs and provides some examples for different skill levels.
-These considerations are also appropriate for teenagers picking up golf.
-The best golf clubs for teens will also depend heavily on their level of experience.
+Below are factors to consider for juniors transitioning from lighter weight kids clubs to adult clubs.
+We also provide some examples of adult clubs for different skill levels.
+These considerations are also appropriate for teens beginning golf.

 Overview

-This guide is intended for juniors that are approx. 12 years old and up and in general is not intended for younger golfers, although, depending the size and strength of a junior, it is possible that kids younger than 12 could use regular adult irons.
+This guide is intended for juniors that are approx. 12 years old and up although, depending the size and strength of a junior, it is possible that juniors younger than 12 could benefit from using adult irons.

-For younger juniors that need a lighter golf club and are not yet ready for adult club heads please refer to this article: Best Kids Golf Clubs.
+For younger juniors that need a lighter golf club and are not yet ready for adult clubs go to this article: Best Kids Golf Clubs.

-Intermediate to advanced junior golfers with a driver swing speed over ~85 mph (generally over 200 yards for their driver) can benefit from the advanced technology found in modern adult golf clubs.
-Note that although some of the major brands sell golf club sets that are specifically marketed for juniors from approximately 12-15 years old, these are generally cheaper options and are not the same quality and do not perform nearly as well as most adult adult clubs.
-Price usually reflects the quality of the design, build and materials.
+Intermediate to advanced junior golfers with a driver swing speed over ~85 mph (e.g, over 200 yards driver distance) can benefit from using adult golf clubs.
+Note that although major brands sell cheaper golf club sets that are specifically marketed for juniors from approximately 12-15 years old, these are generally cheaper options and are not the same quality and do not perform nearly as well as most adult adult clubs.

-Club fitting should be considered for advanced juniors and it is generally worth the cost in order to ensure you are getting the best performance for your junior golfer and that you are optimizing expensive sets of clubs.
-Fitting the right shaft is critical for juniors that are not using regular size adult clubs, since the length and flex of the shafts changes the performance of clubs significantly.
+Club fitting should be considered for advanced junior golfers.
+Fitting the right shaft is critical for juniors since the length and flex of the shafts changes the performance of clubs significantly.

 How to Choose Junior Transition Irons